axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/loggen.1.md

 - `--version` or `-V`

-    Display version number of syslog-ng.
+    Display version number of `syslog-ng`.

 ## Examples